killianmuldoon/capi-dev/clusterclass/testing/README.md

 TODO:
 * Check if MD templates are deleted after MD deletion (probably not)
+* KCP: check if kubernetesVersion and machineTemplate must be set
 * Same with errors?
 * ClusterClass updates:
     * ref changes